 - Under Gallery, select Slideshow from the menu.

 - For more detailed steps, visit Adding blocks.

 Step 2 - Add images and video

-You can upload images, add Getty Images, embed videos, and display content from an existing Gallery Page in the Content tab of the Block Editor.
+You can upload images, add stock images, embed videos, and display content from an existing Gallery Page in the Content tab of the block editor.

 To learn more, visit Gallery Blocks overview.

 Step 3 - Add titles and descriptions (optional)